-Impacted Wisdom Teeth
+What Are Impacted Wisdom Teeth?

-Why Wisdom Teeth Extraction?
+Why Extract Wisdom Teeth?

 Wisdom teeth extraction is done surgically.
 The procedure may be done in the office and in some cases may require the surgery to be performed in the hospital.
 Most of the time a local anesthetic is used to numb the tooth and the surrounding area.
 If the tooth hasn’t come through the gum a small incision is made in the gum to access the tooth.
 Sometimes a small piece of the bone covering the tooth has to be removed through our wisdom tooth removal services.
 The surgeon may break up the tooth into smaller parts to make it easier to take out through the opening.

-- Oftentimes, gauze is placed over the site of the extraction and you are asked to keep pressure on it by biting your lower jaws together for up to an hour to allow a blood clot to form in the empty tooth socket.
+- Oftentimes, gauze is placed over the site of the extraction and you are asked to keep the pressure on it by biting your lower jaws together for up to an hour to allow a blood clot to form in the empty tooth socket.
 Blood clots are a part of the natural healing process and should not be dislodged.
-The exact process depends on your unique situation.
-We will walk you through the process and after the extraction is completed we will provide specific follow-up care instructions.
+Avoid using straws until you’ve healed as the sucking motion can dislodge those blood clots.